hritikpatidar/React-JavaScript-interview-questions/JAVASCRIPT.md

 **Answer:**
 Throttling is a technique to **limit the frequency** at which a function executes.
 A throttled function runs **at most once** in a specified time interval, no matter how many times it is triggered.

+short:- “Throttle ensures a function runs at most once in a given time interval.”

+“Function ko fixed time me sirf ek baar chalne do.”

 ---